top of page

 Swan Songs

 Julie is a proud member of this nonprofit organization, which fulfills musical last wishes by organizing private, customized concerts for individuals with a terminal illness or nearing the end of life.
+Julie has had the honor of performing in customized concerts ranging in style from a middle eastern focused quartet to a trio of Italian standards, a duet of Broadway tunes or French chansons.

 JULIE_SLIM_COMPLETE_FINAL_LOGO.png